OctopusDeploy/docs/docs/guides/service-fabric/index.md

 In this section you'll learn about how to configure your Continuous Deployment pipeline to deploy Service Fabric applications using Octopus Deploy.

 ## Compiling
-Apart from the requirement to have the Service Fabric SDK installed, Service Fabric applications are built the same way all other .NET based applications are built.
+Apart from the requirement to have the Service Fabric SDK installed, Service Fabric applications are built the same way all other .NET-based applications are built.

 ## Packaging
 Service Fabric deployments are based on a package.
 A package in this context is a folder containing loose files.

 Octopus Deploy deployments are also based on a package.
 A package in this context is a NuGet or Zip file, which is uploaded to the Octopus Deploy package feed, and contains the application files.

-To package and deploy Service Fabric applications through Octopus Deploy we combine these 2 package concepts.
+To package and deploy Service Fabric applications through Octopus Deploy, we combine these two package concepts.
 A NuGet/Zip package is uploaded to Octopus Deploy and it contains the files/folders that make up the Service Fabric package.

 [Learn more about how to create an Octopus Deploy NuGet/Zip package for a Service Fabric application package](/docs/guides/service-fabric/packaging.md).